 Types of Slurries and When to Add Them

 - A root-based slurry, (arrowroot, tapioca, potato) thickens at a lower temperature--so add it to warm soup.
 Note: Arrowroot is not recommended to use with dairy-based recipes; it tends to clump and cling, producing an unappetizing soup.

-- A cereal-based starch (corn, wheat or flour) thickens at a higher temperature, so turn up the heat when adding this.
+- Cornstarch thickens at a higher temperature, so turn up the heat when adding this.

-- Whichever type you use, add it near the end of the cooking time.
+- Whichever type you use, don't add it at the beginning - wait till the end.
 Prolonged cooking times result in the breakdown of the molecules and then it fails to thicken